The Truth About Birth Control Pills and Hormones

 • There is no cross-reactivity.

 • Progestins do not limit binding with just the progesterone receptor, but many other receptors as well.

 • When a synthetic hormone binds to the wrong receptor, that receptor may convey inaccurate signals, which throws the body off balance.

 • This is why BCPs cause so many hormone imbalances and side effects.

 Note: Not all women will have these problems, but for those that do side effects can be quite miserable.

-Simple standard blood tests will rarely detect this problem, so I order a 24-hour urine hormone collection which is the gold standard for looking at all the hormones and their metabolic byproducts.
+Simple standard blood tests will rarely detect this problem.
+A better option is a 24-hour urine hormone collection, which is the gold standard for looking at all the hormones and their metabolic byproducts.

-Menstrual Irregularities: Natural progesterone can be quite effective – without any of the side effects from the synthetic progestin in BCP’s.
+If you were experiencing menstrual Irregularities, take note that taking natural progesterone can be quite effective – without any of the side effects of synthetic progestin in BCPs.

-At Amen Clinics, we can help you regain balance of your hormones and feel yourself once again.
+At Amen Clinics, we can help you regain the balance of your hormones and feel like yourself again.
 We offer hormone replacement therapy as part of our Integrative Medicine program that combines conventional medicine with complementary and alternative therapies.
-If you suffer from hormone imbalance due to BCP’s, connect with us online or call 888-288-9834 today.
+If you suffer from hormone imbalance due to BCPs, connect with us online or call 888-288-9834 today.